MrSkittles456/Trimaxion/README.md

 # Feel like this is worth a coffee?

-I don't actually drink coffee, but if you find this little tool helps you and you would like to dontae to my caffeine addication and buy me a tea: https://www.buymeacoffee.com/Mr_Skittles456
+I don't actually drink coffee, but if you find this little tool helps you and you would like to donate to my caffeine addiction and buy me a tea: https://www.buymeacoffee.com/Mr_Skittles456